Table of Contents

 Referring back to the general concept that most property policies require “direct damage” to property from a covered cause of loss which results in loss of income.
 Pre-revenue companies may not have “revenue” or “income” loss that can be proven as the basis of the claim.
 How the policy defines damage will be key in determining coverage in such circumstances.

-General Liability FAQ
+General Liability FAQs

 General liability insurance protects your business against claims of property damage and bodily injury, covering legal costs, associated medical costs, and potential indemnity to the injured party.